 Those of you who know me well, or even have spent some time here at my website, know that my favourite colour is pink.
 And if you were to ask my Mother she would tell you that despite not being a ‘Barbie girl’ or ‘girly girl’ at all, that is the way it has been since I was little.
 I’m not sure if you feel very connected to a colour frequency in your own life, but for me, my ‘relationship’ with the colour pink is a really special one and embracing and owning my connection to it has I believe helped build the Beautiful You Coaching Academy and the now intensely rich and vibrant feminine frequency I feel coming through in all my work.

 When I see the colour pink from soft blush through to hot magenta I am instantly drawn closer into the hue of her world.
-Pretty much pink anything makes me feel happy, feminine, joyous and beautiful.
+Pretty much pink anything makes me feel happy, joyous and beautiful.
 Flowers especially.
-Pink flowers to me are the most heavenly of all Gaia’s gifts and I don’t ever want to think about having a garden without them.
+Pink flowers to me are the most heavenly of all nature’s gifts and I don’t ever want to think about having a garden without them.

 And so it is no surprise to me on my Priestess Path that the Goddess of Love in her frequency of pink was a Divine Feminine archetype that I felt truly drawn to.
-She who comes to us as the luscious and feminine Goddesses of Aphrodite, Venus, Lakshmi, Lalita and Freya; all of whom are seen as guardians of the feminine heart, overflowing with love, tenderness and sensuality.
+She who comes to us as the luscious and feminine Goddesses of Aphrodite, Venus, Lakshmi, Lalita and Freya; all of whom are seen as guardians of the heart, overflowing with love, tenderness and sensuality.
 And just to add to the power of the connection her for me – the symbol of the Goddess of Love is a pink rose and her crystal rose quartz.

 The Goddess of Love calls to us in every day life to beautify things around us and be open hearted in the way we relate to others and see the world.
 Being surrounded by things that feel and look beautiful has always been important to me.
 This is not just because of what things look like at a surface level, but because of the way they contribute to my life.
 Fresh flowers at my desk, glowing candles, inspirational prints, soft cushions, pretty notebooks, crystal jewellery – all of these things and so much more prompt connection, creativity, aliveness and inspiration within me.
 They play a role in how I live my life every day.
 You too?